 There are two different roles for live chat.

-The Manager role has access to all live chat conversations, as well as account settings, quick replies, engagements and other configuration options.
+The Admin role has access to all live chat conversations, as well as account settings, quick replies, engagements and other configuration options.

-The Agent role only has access to their own live chat conversations (Inbox and Archive).
+The Agent role only has access to their own live chat conversations (Inbox and Archive), however they can see who is handling other chats, via the "Other Active Chats" queue.

 Live chat analytics